agubran/GitOps-Assessment/README.md

 ## 3 - service deployment

-- create a dockerfile for the nodejs sample service in the root dir.
+- create a dockerfile for sample project in Shopping folder [Shopping.API and Shopping.Client] in the root dir.
 - create a deployment file for the sample service with the following conditions :
     - set a soft limit and a hard limit on the service resources consumption.
     - deploy the service without root privileges.
     - limlit the deployment capabilities to only the necessary ones.
     - set the filesystem to be read only.
     - disallow privilege escalation.
-    - livenessProbe and readinessProbe must be set on the deployment file (you can find the health endpoit by browsing to /sample-service/index.js).
+    - livenessProbe and readinessProbe must be set on the deployment file (you can find the health endpoit by browsing to /Health/Index in both components).
 - create a service file for the sample service.
 - create an ingress file that exposes the sample service to outside of the cluster.

-all the resources mentioned above should exist on the same one namespace [assessment-node-app], and the service should be running and accessible.
+all the resources mentioned above should exist on the same one namespace [shopping], and the service should be running and accessible.

 ## 4 - CICD Pipeline